 - Feline immunodeficiency virus – A viral infection similar to the HIV infection in humans which replicates in the white blood cells known as T lymphocytes (CD4+ lymphocyte).

-- Feline leukemia virus – A viral infection spreads throughout the body in several phases before entering the bone marrow affecting progenitor cells responsible for production of red and white blood cells.
+- Feline leukemia virus – A viral infection spreads throughout the body in several phases before entering the bone marrow affecting progenitor cells responsible for the production of red and white blood cells.

-Diabetes – Caused by cells which don’t respond appropriately to insulin which is required to move glucose from the blood into the cells.
-When this occurs, glucose builds up in the blood causing hyperglycemia, which has an impact on the immune system.
+- Diabetes – Caused by cells which don’t respond appropriately to insulin, which is required to move glucose from the blood into the cells.
+When this occurs, glucose builds up in the blood, causing hyperglycemia, which has an impact on the immune system.

-- Medications – Certain medications such as glucocorticoid may be prescribed to treat immune-mediated disease (for example systemic lupus erythematosus), these work by suppressing the cat’s immune system.
+- Medications – Certain medications such as glucocorticoid may be prescribed to treat immune-mediated disease (for example, systemic lupus erythematosus), these work by suppressing the cat’s immune system.

-- Cancers of the immune system – Leukemia,
+- Cancers of the immune system – Leukemia, lymphoma, multiple myeloma.

 - Kittens who fail to grow